Fahersto/Enterprise/Enterprise/doxygen/Systems/Input.md

 }
 ```

-The callback must be of type Input::ActionCallbackPtr, which is a simple `void` function which takes no parameters.
-Lambdas can be used as action callbacks as well:
+The callback must be of type Input::ActionCallbackPtr, meaning it takes no parameters and returns `void`.
+Lambdas can be used as action callbacks as well, provided that they are captureless:

 ```cpp
 Input::BindAction(context, HN("Jump"), [](){ player.Jump(); });